Dr. Corey Bunje Bower

 - Office Hours:

-Corey Bunje Bower finished his Ph.D. in Leadership & Policy Studies at Vanderbilt's Peabody College in 2013 and is now Assistant Professor of Leadership & Policy at Niagara.
-His research and teaching interests revolve around urban poverty and social/educational policy.
-His current research focuses on how psychosocial factors and conditions related to urban poverty affect children and families – particularly relating to educational outcomes – and examines the ability of social and educational policy to mitigate these effects and narrow achievement gaps.
+Corey Bunje Bower is Assistant Professor of Leadership & Policy at Niagara.
+His research and teaching interests center on urban poverty and social/educational policy.
+His current research focuses on how psychosocial factors and conditions experienced by those living in urban poverty affect children and families – particularly relating to educational outcomes – and examines the ability of social and educational policy to mitigate these effects and narrow achievement gaps.
 He is currently working on a book synthesizing research on how neighborhoods/housing, health/health care, and family/home environment affect the academic performance of the urban poor and exploring possible policy responses.

 He came to Niagara in the fall of 2012, largely due to the school’s commitment to serving the poor and the oppressed.
 He was raised in a house with a similar ethos; his father is a Pastor and teacher and his mother is a social worker.
-He’s currently the College of Education’s faculty liaison for service learning, led a service trip to Camden, NJ in January of 2013, and is working on some exciting new initiatives at Niagara confronting problems with poverty and urban redevelopment in the region.
+He’s currently the College of Education’s faculty liaison for service learning, led a service trip to Camden, NJ in January of 2013, is Co-Leader of the new EntrepreNU social entrepreneurship competition, and is always working on exciting new initiatives confronting problems with poverty and urban redevelopment in the region.

 Corey grew up in Detroit and Pittsburgh and then attended Drew University in New Jersey, where he majored in Political Science and Economics and spent countless hours with the swim team and student government.
 He still swims semi-regularly, competes in triathlons, and is an active member of the Buffalo Triathlon Club.